Meriam Report: Results

 The Meriam Report can be seen to have affected several aspects of government policy: "Acting upon the emergency recommendations of the Meriam Report, President Hoover requested additional funds to supply adequate food and clothing for pupils in the Indian schools."
 Additionally, Charles J. Rhoads and J. Henry Scattergood (Commissioner and Assistant Commissioner of Indian Affairs, appointed by Hoover), accomplished or initiated many of the recommendations of the Meriam Report.
 President Hoover appointed Rhoads to put together a reform package which included the closure of unpopular reservation boarding schools and improved medical facilities.
 However, nothing was immediately done to change the allotted land situation, which caused disappointment among Native Americans.
 They would have to wait until 1934 for the policy of allotment to come to an end.

-The most significant and influential effect of the Meriam Report was from its strong criticism of the Dawes Act and analysis of its failings.
+The most significant and influential effect of the Meriam Report was its strong criticism of the Dawes Act and analysis of its failings.
 Also known as the General Allotment Act, the Dawes Act of 1887 had sought to break up the communal Indian land by allocating allotments to individual Indian households, encouraging families to undertake subsistence farming, the model of European-American culture.

 The immediate result of the report's attack on [land] allotment was a decline in the issuance of allotted lands.
 In the four fiscal years prior to the initiation of the study, 1922–1926, approximately 10,000 Native Americans were allotted over 3 million acres from their Reservations.
 In comparison, during the fiscal years 1929-1932, the 4 years immediately following the publication of 'The Problem of Indian Administration,' a little over 2,800 Native Americans were allotted less than 500,000 acres.

 Within five years of the Report, the policy of allotment was abandoned altogether.
 On June 18, 1934, President Franklin D. Roosevelt signed the Indian Reorganization Act into law.
 Although the Meriam report had condemned allotment and affected the Indian Reorganization Act, the Act was actually largely attributed to John Collier who had been appointed by Roosevelt as Commissioner for Indian Affairs.
 The new Act ended allotment and permitted tribes to organize their own governments and to incorporate their trust lands communally.